kpn-advanced-analytics/modelFactoryPy/README.md

 Presentation about Model Factory can be found there: http://www.slideshare.net/MariaVechtomova/model-factory-presentation-meetup.
 Detailed overview will follow soon.

-### How to get started with your own ModelFactory:
+### How to get started with your own Model Factory:

 1) First of all, you need PostgresSQL.
 If you do not have it and want to play with modelfactory, install PostgresSQL on your laptop or use Amazon RDS (it allows a one year free trial).